 As both studies point out, predicting economic impacts so far into the future is challenging and heavily dependent on the assumptions used.
 A recent report released by Lawrence Berkeley National Laboratory examined RPS cost impact studies conducted across the country, including the Rutgers study for New Jersey.
 The report notes that many RPS cost studies use dated assumptions about technology costs and highlights the importance of updating cost assumptions for future studies.
 Like the authors of the Rutgers report, the authors of the LBNL report emphasize the need for RPS impact studies to recognize the effect that reduced fossil fuel consumption will have on natural gas prices.
-The authors of the LBNL report explain that these impacts will play out in the form of both lower electricity prices and lower end-use natural gas prices.
+The authors of the LBNL report end-use natural gas prices.